 Dogs need a healthy dose of protein in their diet to stay fit, healthy and active.

-can dogs eat calamari?
-Yes, but don’t feed your dog fried calamari.
-Prepared in this way- it will be hard to digest, contain fat, salt and other unhealthy ingredients and also strip the food of the nutrients you want it to receive.
+Dogs can eat calamari provided that it’s not fried.
+Fried calamari will be hard to digest, contain fat, salt and other unhealthy ingredients and also strip the food of the nutrients you want it to receive.
 Dog thrives on a treat like calamari as long as it is cooked in a dog-friendly manner.

 What is Calamari?